 Add the dry pudding mix to the cream cheese mixture.
 You should have the cream cheese, sugar, lemon juice, and milk already mixed in the bowl, then add the dry pudding mix, stir and pour.
 Enjoy…and Happy 4th of July!
 Let me know how it turns out.

-Hi Amy.
+1. Hi Amy.
 I’ve never made it in a 9″ springform.
 Each layer will be thicker, so I understand your concern about being “firm enough.”
 My guess is that with the full recipe, the cream cheese layer and the Cool Whip layer will be fine, but the blueberry filling in the middle might get a little messy when you cut into it.
 You might want to cut down on the servings, to maybe 15, which can get tricky.
-Or use the full recipe, and if you have any small ramekins, (or water goblets) you could make 1 – 2 individual servings,… Read more »
+Or use the full recipe, and if you have any small ramekins, (or water goblets) you could make 1 – 2 individual servings, plus the springform pan.
+Hope this helps.

 Frozen blueberries won’t have that sweet syrup that you get from the can of blueberry filling, so I wouldn’t recommend it.
 With the tart lemon flavor in the cream cheese layer, I think you’ll like the dessert better with the sweetness of the canned pie filling.
 I hope that helps.